Mercedes-Benz’s iconic G-Class is about to receive its first full redesign since the nameplate’s launch.

 Our latest spy shots and video reveal what appears to be the same boxy G-Class that’s been with us—in civilian form—since 1979, but if you look a little closer you’ll notice major differences.
 In fact, Mercedes tells us that the redesigned G-Class will have just one exterior part in common with its predecessor.

 The prototype is significantly wider than the current G-Class, with our photographer telling us there’s close to 4.0 inches of extra girth.
 Elements like the windscreen, hood and grille are all noticeably wider than on the current model.
+Also new are the LED lights at both ends.

 The wider body and corresponding wider track has been adopted in order to accommodate new suspension that aims to improve stability on and off the road while also improving interior space.
 At the same time, the new model’s body is shorter.
 This can clearly be seen in shots where both the prototype and existing G-Class are present.